COVID-19: NY Will Take Regional Approach To Reopening, Says Cuomo, En Route To White House

 Cuomo said he planned to discuss the need for the government to oversee testing as well as federal financial relief for states during his meeting at the White House, which is scheduled for 3 p.m.
 Tuesday.

+Restrictions on elective surgery will remain in place in New York City, Nassau, Suffolk, Westchester, Rockland, Orange, Dutchess, Sullivan, Ulster, Richmond, Schuyler, Kings, Albany, Erie, Clinton, Yates and Rensselaer counties as the state continues to monitor the rate of new COVID-19 infections in the region.

-There were 481 new COVID-19 deaths reported in New York yesterday, as the total statewide climbed to 14,828 since the outbreak began, though the total number of hospitalizations and intubations are a tick down.
+There were 481 new COVID-19 deaths reported in New York yesterday, as the total statewide climbed to 14,828 since the outbreak began, though the total number of hospitalizations and intubations are lower.
 There are currently 242,786 confirmed COVID-19 cases in New York, and 800,932 cases nationwide.

 “We’re going to use a regional template when we talk about reopening.
 We’re going to look at the numbers for that region, the hospitalization rate, the infection rate, hospital capacities, and we’re going to see what it is in that region,” Cuomo said.
 “We’re going to make a regional determination about how we plan to phase our reopening.
 It’s going to be data-driven on the when and the how, it won’t be political.”